-Sul Ross State University is located in scenic Alpine, Texas, the county seat of Brewster County, at the gateway to the Big Bend Country.
+Sul Ross State University has multiple campuses spanning the Trans-Pecos and Middle Rio Grande Regions.
+Its original campus is located in scenic Alpine, Texas, the county seat of Brewster County, at the gateway to the Big Bend Country.
 The Big Bend Country of Texas-a crucible of cultures: Indian, Spanish, Mexican, Anglo-is a multifaceted region encompassing vast expanses of the great Chihuahuan Desert, picturesque hills and mountains reaching to over eight thousand feet in altitude, rolling plains and lush grasslands, and a wide assortment of plants, wildlife, and geological features which annually attract over half a million visitors from throughout the world.
 These visitors share with the students and faculty of Sul Ross an environment that is free of pollution, warm in winter and cool in summer, and ideal for combining university studies with a variety of outside recreational activities.
 Located near Sul Ross are the unique and nationally well-known Big Bend National Park, scenic Davis Mountains and State Park, Fort Davis National Historic Site, University of Texas McDonald Observatory, Balmorhea State Park, and a number of historic towns and sites which vividly depict the region's diverse history.

-Sul Ross State University opened in 1920 as a state supported Normal School for Teachers.
+Sul Ross State University opened in 1920 as a state-supported Normal School for Teachers.
 In 1923 its name was changed to Sul Ross State Teachers College, and the first baccalaureate degrees were awarded in 1925.
 Master's degree programs were first offered in 1930.
 The institution's name was changed in 1949 to Sul Ross State College and again in 1969 to Sul Ross State University.
-Thirteen men have served as president of Sul Ross: Thomas Fletcher, Robert L Marquis, Horace W. Morelock, Richard M. Hawkins, Bryan Wildenthal, Norman L. McNeil, Hugh E. Meredith, C. R. "Bob" Richardson, Jack W. Humphries, R. Vic Morgan, Ricardo Maestas, William Kibler, and Pete Gallego.
+Fourteen presidents have served Sul Ross: Thomas Fletcher, Robert L Marquis, Horace W. Morelock, Richard M. Hawkins, Bryan Wildenthal, Norman L. McNeil, Hugh E. Meredith, C. R. "Bob" Richardson, Jack W. Humphries, R. Vic Morgan, Ricardo Maestas, William Kibler, Pete Gallego, and Carlos Hernandez.
 The University's name honors Lawrence Sullivan "Sul" Ross, who was the son of a Waco, Texas, pioneer family and a popular soldier, governor, educator, and humanitarian.
 As a young man, Sul Ross attended Baylor University and graduated from Wesleyan University in Alabama.
-He participated in Indian campaigns in northern Texas and Indian Territory and served in the Texas Rangers with the rank of Captain.
-Upon the outbreak of the Civil War, Ross enlisted in the Confederate Army, serving with distinction and rising to the rank of Brigadier General.
+He participated in Indian campaigns in northern Texas and Indian Territory and served in the Texas Rangers with the rank of captain.
+Upon the outbreak of the Civil War, Ross enlisted in the Confederate Army, serving with distinction and rising to the rank of brigadier general.
 His Texas Brigade distinguished itself in 135 engagements during the war.
 After the war, Ross returned to Waco where he farmed and served as sheriff.
-In 1875 he was a member of the Texas Constitutional Convention, and in 1880 he was elected to the state Senate.
-Popular in the legislature and with Texans throughout the state, he was elected Governor in 1886 and reelected in 1888.
+In 1875 he was a member of the Texas Constitutional Convention, and in 1880 he was elected to the state senate.
+Popular in the legislature and with Texans throughout the state, he was elected governor in 1886 and reelected in 1888.
 A staunch supporter of public education, charitable institutions, and railroad regulation, upon leaving the governorship, Ross was appointed president of Texas A&M College, a position he held at the time of his death in 1898.